 This is the stuff dreams are made of — my dreams at least.
 This, friends, is my majestic sex toy closet.
 The culmination of years of collecting, organizing, and fantasizing.
 It is here where I store my gigantic sex toy collection, which is rapidly nearing 600.
-[Edit, 2022: more like 900 now.]
+[Edit, 2023: nearing 1,000 now.]

 How did I get here?
 Well, shockingly, one does not amass enough sex toys to fill a walk-in closet overnight.
 In fact, nine years ago, my sex toy collection lived in a single cardboard box under my desk.
 As I began reviewing more, the toys graduated to a purple zippered storage case, and later to a herd of similar cases.
 This was an adequate but ineffective long-term system, so when I needed more space, I changed my tactic completely: I switched to plastic drawers.
 Several of them.
 I loved the organization they afforded me, but my “office,” which was literally just a corner of my apartment’s living room at the time, was becoming cramped.